shafnaashraf/shafnaashraf.github.io/README.md

-# Welcome to My Technical Blog! 👩‍💻
+# Welcome to My Technical Blog

 Hello and welcome to my blog!
 I'm **Shafna Shehin**, a passionate software engineer specializing in **Java**, **AngularJS**, **AWS** and **Spring Boot**.
 Here, I share insights, tutorials, and solutions related to software development, debugging, and the latest tech trends.